ChewieTheShiba/PoopPlatform/README.md

 ## To Do
 - [ ] Brainstorm Stages
-- [Poop Defender, ...?]
+- [Poop Defender, Kuma, Neff ...?]
 Brainstorm Characters
 - [ ] Make Assets
 - [ ] Figure out JavaFx
 - [ ] Audio for each stage